-- At least one 4% LIHTC project has been placed in service in Ohio within the past 10 years; or - At least one 4% LIHTC projects have been placed in service in other states within the past 10 years.
+- The lead developer or co-developer has successfully placed at least one LIHTC project in service in Ohio within the last 10 years; or - The lead developer or co-developer has successfully placed in service at least one LIHTC project in service in a state other than Ohio.
+Documentation must be submitted demonstrating that the project was placed into service within the past 10 years.

-New Developers and/or General Partners
+New Developers and/or Co-Developers

-Developers that have not previously worked with OHFA will be limited to one reservation of LIHTC.
-Such developers will not be able to apply for additional awards of LIHTC until the first project has been successfully completed and received its 8609 forms.
+Developers and/or Co-Developers that have not previously worked with OHFA will be limited to one reservation of LIHTC.
+Such developers and/or Co-Developers will not be able to apply for additional awards of LIHTC until the first project has been successfully completed and received its 8609 forms.